szmpns/HackTheBox-Writeups/Machines/GreenHorn/README.md

 ![PE](./Screenshots/greenhornpe3.png)

-remember to ber in `/home/junior` path.
+remember to be in `/home/junior` path.

 ![PE](./Screenshots/greenhornpe4.png)

-This is what the `.pdf` content looks like:
+This is how the `.pdf` content looks like:

 ![PE](./Screenshots/greenhornpe5.png)